Should Self-Directed IRA Investors Wait to Open an Account?

 Your Ability to Invest in Alternative Retirement Assets

 You can invest in alternative assets, including real estate and private companies.
-You can have a Roth IRA, a SEP IRA, a Traditional IRA—in fact, you can have whichever accounts you deem appropriate and for which you qualify.
+If you have a Roth IRA, a SEP IRA, a Traditional IRA—in fact, you can have whichever accounts you deem appropriate and for which you qualify.
 You simply add the style of self-directing when you work with a Self-Directed IRA administration firm like American IRA.

 You’ll also have more control over the investments you choose to make.
 The ability to invest in alternative retirement assets is one of the main benefits of a Self-Directed IRA.
 As opposed to traditional styles of investing IRAs, which allow only certain types of investments (e.g., stocks and bonds), Self-Directed IRAs give you the freedom to invest your contributions however you see fit—even if that includes real estate, precious metals, or other hard-to-find assets.

-The Power to Choose Where Your Retirement Money Goes
+The Power to Consider and Choose Where Your Retirement Money Goes

 You can invest in real estate, private businesses, and alternative investments with a Self-Directed IRA.
 This means that you have the ability to choose where your retirement money goes instead of having it automatically invested in stocks, bonds, mutual funds or CDs.
 In addition to control and flexibility (you can invest where you want), investing with a Self-Directed IRA offers the ability to diversify your portfolio by adding more alternative assets.